 - Provide a written warning notice to the hospital of the specific violations

 - Impose a Civil Monetary Penalty (CMP)

-If CMS issues a request for a hospital to submit a CAP, it must be submitted by the date specified in the request and must also…
+However, if CMS issues a request for a hospital to submit a CAP, it must be submitted by the date specified in the request and must also…

 - Specify the process the hospital will take to fix the issues